-Although small in terms of size, Nepal is home to a diverse group of people with their own religion, culture and tradition.
+Although small in terms of size, Nepal is home to a diverse group of people with their own religion, culture, and tradition.
 Each culture and festival holds its own significance and has a unique way of observation.
 It is the culture and festival of Nepal that bind the people together.
-Regardless of one’s faith of cultural background, major festivals of Nepal are observed and celebrated by all.
-They act as gesture and celebrated by all.
-They act as gesture to solidify social harmony and excuse to reunite with ones friends and family members once every year.
+Regardless of one’s faith or cultural background, major festivals of Nepal are observed and celebrated by all.
+They act as gestures and celebrated by all.
+They act as a gesture to solidify social harmony and excuse to reunite with one’s friends and family members once every year.

-Similarly, there are festivals observed by a group of people from certain cultural background.
-These festivals are usually associated with the principal gods and goddess of the group.
+Similarly, there are festivals observed by a group of people from certain cultural backgrounds.
+These festivals are usually associated with the principal gods and goddesses of the group.
 Many festivals celebrated in Nepal have popular stories attached to them.
 In Kathmandu, there are some festivals that were started by the rulers and still in practice.

 The Dattatraya temple is a three-storied pagoda styled temple constructed in the 15th century by King Yakshya Mall.
-The temple houses an idol of Dattatraya, a unified form of three principle Hindu gods, Brahma, Vishnu and Shiva.
-The temple is believed to have been constructed out of a single three.
-Every year, a huge number of female devotees throng this temple during the Nepalese calendar month of Shrawan (July-Aug) and Bhadra (Aug-Sept) on the festival of Teej.
+The temple houses an idol of Dattatraya, a unified form of three principal Hindu gods, Brahma, Vishnu, and Shiva.
+The temple is believed to have been constructed out of a single tree.
+Every year, a huge number of female devotees throng this temple during the Nepalese calendar month of Shrawan (July-Aug) and Bhadra (Aug-Sept) at the festival of Teej.

 The Doleshwor Mahadev temple is located at Sipadol-6, just 4 km south from Jagati of Bhaktapur.
 This temple is worshiped as the head of the Lord Kedarnath.
 According to the long-held belief, the head of the deity originated in this place while the remaining part of the body is located in Kedarnath of India.
 A large rock outcropping amidst green forests is worshiped as a representation of Lord Kedarnath.
 People can touch and worship the stone deity only three times a year during Shiva Ratri, Akshaya Tritiya, and once on the Nepalese month Bhadra to mark the day the sacred rock was declared the head of Lord Kedarnath Mahadev.

 Among seven UNESCO World Heritage Sites in the Kathmandu valley, Changu Narayan Temple is one of them.
-It lies on the hill top approximately 5 km north of Bhaktapur and 22 Km from Kathmandu.
+It lies on the hilltop approximately 5 km north of Bhaktapur and 22 Km from Kathmandu.
 It lies at the altitude of 1540m from the sea level.
 The double roof temple is dedicated to Vishnu in his incarnation as Narayan.
 Believed to have been constructed during the Lichchhivi period, Changu Narayan is regarded as the oldest temple of Nepal.
-The popular consensus and recorded ancient inscription suggest that the temple was built before 6th century B.S.
+The popular consensus and recorded ancient inscription suggests that the temple was built before 6th century B.S.
 This is the best exemplified by “Bijaya Stambha” at the time of Lichchhavi King Mahadev in 521 B.S.
 There is a traditional Newari house on the way to temple that has been turned into the museum where ancient artifacts have kept for display.
-The main temple houses an idol of lord Vishnu in a form of Narayan.
+The main temple houses an idol of Lord Vishnu in a form of Narayan.
 It is the shrine of one of the four Narayan in Kathmandu valley.
-The temple premises has one of the finest displays of stone sculpture of lord Vishnu in different incarnation, making it one of the best places to study about Hindu iconography.
-Temples of Kileshwor Mahadev, Laxmi Narayan, Newa Durga and Krishna are also on the premises.
+The temple premises has one of the finest displays of stone sculpture of Lord Vishnu in a different incarnation, making it one of the best places to study Hindu iconography.
+Temples of Kileshwor Mahadev, Laxmi Narayan, Newa Durga, and Krishna are also on the premises.

-In order to explore these top attractions in Bhaktapur, we recommend you book Bhaktapur and Patan Durabar Square Day Tour.
+In order to explore these top attractions in Bhaktapur, we recommend you book Bhaktapur and Patan Durbar Square Day Tour.